hazelcast/hazelcast-reference-manual/src/QueryCollections.md

 Collection<Swap> result = map.values(p);
 ```

-It is also possible to query a collection / array usint the `any` semantics:
+It is also possible to query a collection/array usint the `any` semantics as shown below:

 ```java
 IMap<Integer, Swaps> swap = getMap();